Sujata2003/Exonect-Django-Backend-Task/Readme.md

       ```bash
       from courses.tasks import send_welcome_email
       send_welcome_email.delay('user@example.com')

       ```

 ## Caching with Redis

-   -The cached_courses endpoint retrieves cached course data.
+   - The cached_courses endpoint retrieves cached course data.
-   -Data is cached for 5 minutes to improve performance.
+   - Data is cached for 5 minutes to improve performance.
-   -The cache is automatically invalidated when a course is created, updated, or deleted.
+   - The cache is automatically invalidated when a course is created, updated, or deleted.